informalsystems/multisig/README.md

 High Priority

+- `raw down` should also be able to download a whole folder
+- add denoms to chains and have `generate` validate txs are using correct denoms
+- `generate` should use the `node` field from the config and allow overriding with the `--node` flag
 - `generate` should include a description that can be displayed in the `list` so signers know what each tx is doing
-- `generate` should use the `node` field from the config and allow overriding with the `--node` flag
 - `broadcast` should log the tx once its complete (maybe a log file in each top level chain directory?) - should include the key, tx id, and the description
 - move to cobra (whoops!).
 UX showstoppers in urfave:
     - flags have to come before args ?! see https://github.com/urfave/cli/issues/427
+- need a way to assign local key names (`--from`) to keys (possibly on a per-chain basis, eek)
+- use `--broadcast-mode block` ?

+Mid Priority

 - add a command for porting a multisig from one binary's keystore to another (ie. decoding the bech32 for each key and running `keys add` on the new binary)